Series 1 of UNDONE is now available as a download from AUDIBLE / AMAZON

 'strange is good'

-Undone was something I originally wrote in 2002 for Radio Light Entertainment, but didn’t really get anywhere.
-I wrote a pilot script and plotted a couple of other episodes, but like so many projects, developmental drift happened where no progress is really made because the next new thing has gone and attracted the attention.
+Undone was a script I originally wrote in 2002 for Radio Light Entertainment under producer Claire Jones, but we weren't able to get a recording commissioned.
+I wrote a pilot episode and plotted a couple of other stories, but like so many projects, after its rejection, developmental drift happened where it's quietly moved on from, because something new needs attention.

-Like some mossy abbey ruins the previously cool idea kind of gets forgotten about.
-But in 2005 Colin Anderson mentioned that BBC 7 were looking to commission some scifi comedy for the 7th Dimension strand and I remembered Undone.
+Like some mossy abbey ruins the previously cool idea kind of gets forgotten.
+But in 2005 Colin Anderson mentioned that BBC 7 were looking to commission some sci-fi comedy for the 7th Dimension strand and I remembered Undone.
 I had written some sketches for his innovative and exciting Milk Run show for Radio 1 and we had made a pilot for a romantic comedy series called Branches in 2004.

 In late 2005 we heard a pilot programme for Undone had been commissioned and would we please now go and make the show.
 Yikes.
 The abbey ruins have a use.